google/amot/README.md

 https://github.com/google/amot/assets/126256142/a7944a83-5cc0-495a-9c62-631689e95326

 But those are just defaults.
-You can bind any key to a keyevent or string.
+You can bind any key to a keycode or string.

 https://github.com/google/amot/assets/126256142/63ae62e1-9681-452d-b930-fc2d9fbef553